Additive C*-categories and K-theory: Multiplier categories

 For a general morphism $\phi:\bC\to \bD$ in $\nCcat$ we provide three further equivalent characterisations of being a unitary equivalence.

-\begin{enumerate} \item The morphism $\phi:\bC\to \bD$ in $\nCcat$ is a unitary equivalence if and only it is fully faithful and every object of $\bD$ is isomorphic by a unitary multiplier morphism to an object in the image of $\phi$. \item The morphism $\phi:\bC\to \bD$ in $\nCcat$ is a unitary equivalence if and only if it admits an inverse up to a unitary natural multiplier isomorphisms. \item The morphism $\phi$ is a unitary equivalence if and only if it is fully faithful and a part of a square where the horizontal morphisms are ideal inclusions and the morphism $\psi$ is a unitary equivalence in $\Ccat$.\footnote{In an earlier version of this paper we the called $\phi$ a relative equivalence.} Indeed, if $\phi$ is a unitary equivalence in the sense of Definition \ref{ihjigwjegoerwgwerffwerfw} then we can take $\psi=\bM\phi:\bM\bC\to \bM\bD$.
+\begin{enumerate} \item The morphism $\phi:\bC\to \bD$ in $\nCcat$ is a unitary equivalence if and only it is fully faithful and every object of $\bD$ is isomorphic by a unitary multiplier morphism to an object in the image of $\phi$. \item The morphism $\phi:\bC\to \bD$ in $\nCcat$ is a unitary equivalence if and only if it admits an inverse up to a unitary natural multiplier isomorphisms. \item The morphism $\phi$ is a unitary equivalence if and only if it is fully faithful and a part of a square where the horizontal morphisms are ideal inclusions and the morphism $\psi$ is a unitary equivalence in $\Ccat$.
+Indeed, if $\phi$ is a unitary equivalence in the sense of Definition \ref{ihjigwjegoerwgwerffwerfw}, then we can take $\psi=\bM\phi:\bM\bC\to \bM\bD$.
 Vice versa, if we have the data of such a square, then any object of $\bD$ is isomorphic to an object in the image of $\phi$ by a unitary in $\bF$.
-The image of this unitary under the canonical map $\bF\to \bM\bD$ yields a multiplier isomorphism of our object with an object in the image of $\bD$. \end{enumerate} \hB \end{rem}
+The image of this unitary under the canonical map $\bF\to \bM\bD$ yields a multiplier isomorphism of our object with an object in the image of $\bD$. \end{enumerate} The data in Point \ref{etherhthgetgetrgetget} could also be called a relative unitary equivalence. \hB \end{rem}

 We concider $\bC$ in $\nCcat$.
 Note that we have the strict topology on the morphism spaces of $\bM\bC$ and the weak operator topology described in Definition \ref{weiojgowegerfwrf} on the morphism spaces of $\bW^{\mathrm{nu}}\bC$.